 ■ Space treatments include aerosols, fogs, or ultra low-dosage dispensers.
 They flush cockroaches out, causing them to cross residual pesticide applications, or they kill the insects by direct contact.
 They lack crack and crevice penetration.
 The need for repeated fogging at short intervals indicates populations are rising, not decreasing.
 Fog treatments should not be used cockroach control in food or occupied areas without prior removal of food.

 ■ Bait stations should not be contaminated by sprays or dust that may be repellant.
 Place an adequate number of stations in or very near harborage.
 Follow-up A technician should record the data collected with each activity.
 Such information is helpful in understanding the problem over time and in providing clear communication with clients.

 Brown-banded cockroaches are generally not as widespread as the German cockroach, but where they find favourable harborages, such as warm apartments and overheated office buildings, they build up infestations rivalling those of the German cockroach.

 Brown-banded cockroaches, like German cockroaches, build up the highest populations in kitchens.
 Their tendency is to flourish in apartments and homes where high temperatures are maintained.
 They frequent high cabinets and favour areas near stoves and warm motors, such as those in refrigerators, electric clocks, light timers, televisions, and radios.

 Control and Management of the Brown-banded Cockroach in Dubai

 Search areas frequented by the brown-banded cockroach.
 Look for roaches and egg cases.

 Apply caulk around pipes and other wall penetrations.
-Where possible, suggest that the client clean and replace shelf paper and drawer liners, reduce clutter, and consistently remove garbage before nightfall.
+Where possible, suggest that the client clean and replace shelf paper and drawer liners, reduce clutter, and consistently remove the garbage before nightfall.
 Eating in non-dining areas should be discouraged.
 Biological control for brown-banded cockroaches is a small wasp, Comperia merceti, that is a parasite on the egg capsule.
 A female wasp seeks dark areas where she can find brown-banded cockroach egg capsules in which to lay her eggs.
 The tiny wasp larvae eat the roach eggs, then emerge from the capsules, fly to windows where the sexes meet and mate—and the cycle begins again.
 This wasp parasite has been used as part of a cockroach control and management program.

 Application of pesticides